TIBHannover/oersi-setup/README.md

 - **Backend**: The backend is the interface for read/write access to the index, see https://gitlab.com/oersi/oersi-backend
 - **Frontend**: The frontend is used from https://gitlab.com/oersi/oersi-frontend
 - **ETL**: The harvester component uses the oersi-etl (Extract, Transform, Load) project, see https://gitlab.com/oersi/oersi-etl
+- **Import Scripts** - Uses scripts like python to process an import of an OER repo, see https://gitlab.com/oersi/oersi-import-scripts

 ## License